 One time when I was in high school, I was walking to the subway with Charles, a classmate, and made a detour at St. Mark’s Comics for the latest issue of Spider-Man.
 Charles had a question that made me think about my hobby: What stories were left for a character who had been around for so long?
 What was the point of reading Spider-Man, as opposed to series (he liked manga) that hadn’t been consistently published for decades, where the possibilities within the core concept had yet to be exhausted?
-That was the day Peter Parker Spider-Man #20, the first issue of Paul Jenkins’s run, came out.
-So there was plenty of good material material left.
+That happened to be the day Peter Parker Spider-Man #20—the first issue of Paul Jenkins’s run—came out.
+So I suddenly had proof that there was plenty of good material material left.

-It’s easy to come up with new smaller-scale stories for Spidey.
+It’s easy for a writer to come up with new smaller-scale stories for Spidey.
 Writers could deal with some contemporary event.
 Peter Parker attends a memorial for Aaron Swartz.
 They could look at older events through a modern lens.
 Peter Parker wonders if he ever mansplained things to Gwen Stacy.
 They could also pit him against new character introduced in other Marvel titles.
 Spider-Man VS Coyote from Daredevil.
-Spider-Man VS the Godkiller from Thor God of Thunder.
+Spider-Man VS the Godkiller’s son from Thor God of Thunder.
 And they could always introduce new characters.
 Peter Parker gets a Paleo coworker.
 Spider-Man fights a villain who uses 3D printers for nefarious purposes.

 They will experience more tragedies.
 Bad things will happen to Peter Parker’s loved ones, James Bond’s coworkers and the Doctor’s companions.
-The writers, actors, directors and artists will try to find ways to convince readers that this time the situation is worse than it has ever been before.
-Somehow, this new situation is more intense.
+The writers, actors, directors and artists will try to find ways to convince readers that this time the situation is worse than it has ever been before, and that somehow, this new situation is more intense.
 They won’t always succeed.
 But sometimes it works.

 From a list of the best Spider-Man stories, 18 were released after Charles asked why I still bought Spider-Man comics.
 Granted, a few of those were straightforward remakes of earlier stories (Ultimate Spider-Man #1-7, Spider-Man: Blue) and there were a handful of “final” Spider-Man stories on the list (Spider-Man: Reign, The Death of Ultimate Spider-Man.)
 There were also appearances by new villains (Massacre, Morlun) and four battles against Norman Osborn.
 So the hero who was introduced in Amazing Fantasy #15 is able to face new challenges, as well as variations of scenarios that had been done before (IE- Spider-Man VS Shocker, Spider-Man VS Norman Osborn & Venom.)